-In this article you are going to be introduced to the few fundamental concepts that form solid WordPress access control functionality with the help of free Advanced Access Manager plugin.
-This is the first step to the series of articles that will show that you have unlimited possibilities to build the most complex and secure WordPress websites that require access management (e.g. membership platforms, knowledge based portals etc).
+In this article, you are going to be introduced to the few fundamental concepts that form solid WordPress access control functionality with the help of a free Advanced Access Manager plugin.
+This is the first step to the series of articles that will show that you have unlimited possibilities to build the most complex and secure WordPress websites that require access management (e.g. membership platforms, knowledge-based portals, etc).

 A little bit of history…

-WordPress security and access control is probably the most challenging task becuase the very core idea of WordPress CMS (Content Management System) was never designed to hide or protect any content.
+WordPress security and access control is probably the most challenging task because the very core idea of WordPress CMS (Content Management System) was never designed to hide or protect any content.

 The very first version of the WordPress CMS was released on May 27, 2003 and in less than 2 weeks the next version introduced the private posts; the first attempt to have restricted content in WordPress.
 The core developers knew that there is a high demand for good WordPress access management system so withing next two years, several additional concepts were introduced like password protected posts and pages, user levels and finally roles & capabilities in WordPress 2.0.